 b) [10 pts] Find the scaling for the coefficients that yields the minimum number of partial products.

 c) [5 pts] Turn in a plot of the number of required partial products vs. the scaling factor.
-The plot should look something like the simulated results this matlab code generates.
+The plot should look something like the fake results this matlab code generates.

 figure(1); clf;